Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 ## History

 The origins of tic-tac-toe are unclear.
 Many sources claim that it dates from antiquity, but the evidence to me suggests a more recent invention.
 Possibly it appeared as a degenerate version of Three Men’s Morris.
 Written references to the game only appear in the 19th century, and the game is particularly well-suited to being played with chalk on slates — standard equipment for schoolchildren during this period.
-Indeed, @BerkshirePhrases [p.
-164] describes it as “the first game taught to children when they can use a slate pencil”.
+Indeed, @BerkshirePhrases [164] describes it as “the first game taught to children when they can use a slate pencil”.

 > [!figure]
 >